AkashYadav8080/ScratchView/README.md

-# 🎯 ScratchView - Scratch to Reveal Android App
+# 🎯 ScratchView - Scratch to Reveal Android Application

 An interactive Android application where users can scratch a surface to reveal hidden rewards using `ScratchImageView`.
 Designed with engaging animations and smooth UI for an immersive experience.